juriad/advent-2020/README.md

 The documentation is not terrible but naming array access words `pick` and `poke` makes them hard to find.

 I assumed that I will need to keep information about number's last position instead of always searching again.
 Even that however was not enough to run at a reasonable speed (the task takes 35 seconds).

+## Day 16 - Mercury

+Mercury is very similar to Prolog, just has more options and is safer.
+The documentation is pretty good, maybe could have more examples.
+I spent most of the time fighting the language rather than the solving the task.

+The second part could have been harder, I was preparing to implement all-distinct predicate using some advanced techniques, but that was not needed.
+Overall nice task, but way too much parsing using language which is not meant for it (if this was two days ago...)

 # Language Pool

 * C++
 * Eiffel
 * Goby
-* Java
 * Joy
-* Mercury
 * PostScript
-* Scala
 * Scratch
 * Smalltalk
 * TeX